cjroehrig/crispyControllers/Games/Lotro/README.md

 7. Party up so that each window has the fellowship members in the correct order.
 This may be tricky for larger parties and you may need to redefine your defs to make it possible.

 8. SELECT your background toon, turn FOLLOW on, and try out the various FOLLOW commands.
+Run autohotkey in a terminal window to get lots of diagnostic info about what is happening.

 ## NOTES AND TIPS

-To debug under Cygwin:
+To debug under a Cygwin terminal:
 ```
 	ln -s /cygdrive/c/Program Files/AutoHotkey/AutoHotkey.exe ~/bin/ahk
-	ahk main.ahk | cat			# stdout needs some coaxing...
+	ahk main.ahk
 	# use the AutoHotkey Tray icon to exit
 ```

-Run as Full-Screen (Windowed) instead of Full-screen to make window-switching faster.
+Run LotRO as Full-Screen (Windowed) instead of Full-screen to make window-switching faster.

 Save your UI (`/ui layout save <file>`) as: